GianfrancoSozzani/UniGen/README.md

 ## Overview

 This is a comprehensive enterprise-level web application developed as part of the Generation Italy – Microsoft .NET Developer Program (Feb–May 2025).
-The solution manages the entire lifecycle of an online university, including student enrollment, course management, exams, financial administration, and internal communications.
+The solution manages the entire lifecycle of an online university, including student enrolment, course management, exams, financial administration, and internal communications.

 ## Technologies